rewiringamerica/incentive-data-llm/README.md

 Whether achieved manually or partially automated, you should now have a bunch of text files in a folder under `incentives_data/` containing the text from the websites that is in a state where a human or AI would have a decent shot of extracting meaningful information from it.

-1. Compile and then run the script: `node build/llm_runner.js --folder=<name of folder with text data>`.
-Run `node build/llm_runner.js --help` for details on other flags.
+1. Compile and then run the script from the root directory: `npx tsx src/llm_runner.ts --folders <state folder with incentives>`.
+Run `npx tsx src/llm_runner.ts --help` for details on other flags.
 We use the PaLM model by default, but this can be controlled with the `--model_family` or `-m` parameter.
 Note that while supplying `gpt` or `palm` (default) are relatively cheap, `gpt4` is more expensive, so you can have real monetary consequences if you're not careful.
 2. It will take a few minutes.
 Apparently there are periodic cases where the API times out after 10 minutes, but these are rare.
 There's also the potential for rate-limiting, so if you have lots of files, use the `--wait` parameter (in milliseconds) to put some time in between each request.
 Usually a couple seconds is fine.
 3. The script writes outputs to a specific subfolder with a RunID in the `out/` directory.
 The script will print your RunID, though it's timestamp-based and should be the most recent one.
 In that folder, you should see:
    1. An `output.csv` containing the parsed data
    2. An `outputs/` directory containing all the JSON associated with each input file
    3. A `parameters.json` file saving the details of the run so we can figure out what worked and what didn't
    4. Possibly, a `dropped_files.json` which will list any files that had errors to retry.
 You can rerun these by passing the same command as before with the `-r` flag (e.g. `-r incentives_data/ca/31.txt incentives_data/mn/17.txt`) to restrict the run just to certain text files.
+4. If there are any files in `dropped_files.json`, review and fix them.
+The most common cause of error is that the LLM models have limits on the length of their output, 4k characters for GPT and 8k characters for PaLM.
+If this is the case, you'll see some `Error parsing json: SyntaxError: Unexpected token` or similar errors in the console, because the output is being cutoff resulting in malformed JSON.
+To fix this you can either:
+   - Review the input txt files and delete any irrelevant incentives, if there are any
+   - Split up the txt files into `1.1.txt`, `1.2.txt`, etc

 ### Reviewing the output

 This data should be considered a rough first pass.
 You'll end up making a lot of changes, but it should still save time.

 We have a doc that describes recommended post-processing steps here: https://docs.google.com/document/d/1pCIBaYrSiT9ufA9tVqPpZlrbjNGrvZd9ZfItEjjyvJc.

+### Cleaning up the spreadsheet
+1. If there were any Javascript-based websites that weren't able to be parsed into txt files, manually go through those websites and add the incentives to the spreadsheet
+2. Add any missing data
+3. Ensure that the data and columns match what the spreadsheet-to-json script is expecting

 ## Evals